Ajames01/Rust-X-CPE--Internship/Week_1/Day_3.md

   - [Arrays](#arrays)
   - [Vectors](#vectors)

-## Introduction
 Rust is a systems programming language that emphasizes safety and performance.
 Understanding its data types is crucial for effective programming.
-This repository demonstrates how to declare and use various data types in Rust.

 ## Data Types